andrew-spade-acn/d3-react-presentation/PITCHME.md

 ---

-#### D3
+### D3

-* A visualization toolkit for creating _data-driven documents_
+* A visualization toolkit for creating data-driven documents
 * Most often used for making charts, but not explicitly a charting library
-* A declarative approach which provides reliable abstractions for clunky SVG syntax and DOM methods
+* A declarative approach that provides reliable abstractions for clunky SVG syntax and DOM methods
-* "Efficient manipulation of documents based on data"

 +++